Sunday, 27 May 2012

 A year later in 2005 it was the turn of a Locksmith 'Rhino Locks'.
 It must of provided a useful base to an otherwise mobile service.

-Four years later in 2009 Neville Scott had decided to go solo in the Estate agency business and set up shop in the little building.
+Four years later in 2009 Neville Scott had decided to go solo in the Estate agency business and set up

 In this wide angle view the scene recalls the original photo with the steam engine in the position of where the white car is now parked.